SanjyotAmritkar/Movie_Recommendation_LUMAA/README.md

 ## Dataset
 This recommendation system uses the IMDb Top 250 Movies dataset, which contains information about movies like their names, genres, ratings, and more.
 Steps to load the dataset:
-1. Download the CSV file from the provided Kaggle link.
+1. Download the CSV file from the provided Kaggle link : https://www.kaggle.com/datasets/rajugc/imdb-top-250-movies-dataset
 2. Upload the CSV file to your working environment (e.g., Google Colab or local directory).

 # Setup Instructions